 The current document reiterates the processes established and includes changes and updates based on the progress in the ULTIMATE project and insights gained in the process.
-As such, the Ethical Principles and Guidelines are not fixed, but will continue to evolve as the project develops.
-More specifically, this deliverable presents the second version of the Ethical Principles and Guidelines for the ULTIMATE project and present an update on D7.5 in which they were first described.
-A final update on this deliverable is foreseen Month 48 (D7.11) of the project.
+As such, the Ethical Principles and Guidelines are not fixed, but have continued to evolve as the project develops.
+More specifically, this deliverable presents the third version of the Ethical Principles and Guidelines for the ULTIMATE project and present a second update on D7.5 in which they were first described.
+The first update was presented in D7.10